 Sportsbook Hours: Monday to Friday 11 a.m.to 1 a.m., Sat / Sun 9 a.m. to 1 a.m.

-Parx Casino and Running Another racetrack casino offering both a sportsbook and racebook (with live and Simulcast choices ).
+Parx Casino and Racing Another racetrack casino offering both a sportsbook and racebook (with live and Simulcast options).
 Parx is your single biggest PA casino.
-It hosts more than 3,300 slots, 180 table games and a massive poker room — combined with entertainment options.
-Parx is located near Philadelphia.
+It hosts over 3,300 slots, 180 table games and a massive poker room — combined with entertainment choices.
+Parx is situated close to Philadelphia.

 Address: 2999 Street Road, Bensalem, PA 19020